 There are plenty of things to do for families in Dubai.
 They can go for picnics at public parks and beaches, enjoy scrumptious food together at restaurants, explore theme parks and malls, visit museums and so much more.

-And that rounds up Bayut’s guide to the best parks in Dubai to visit with the family!
+And that rounds up Bayut’s guide to the best public parks in Dubai to visit with the family!
 Let us know in the comments below which park will you be visiting next.

 Looking for more entertainment for the kids?
 During the cooler months, Dubai Safari Park is a must-visit attraction for the whole family.
 Looking for something not so outdoorsy?
 Here are 10 things to do in Dubai Mall, besides shopping!